frdmn/blog.frd.mn/src/posts/2013-10-10_circular-dig-or-odig.md

 title: "Circular dig or odig"
 date: 2013-10-10T10:00:00.000Z
 pageColor: turquoise
+disqus_id: 7
 slug: circular-dig-or-odig
 ---

 As you might know I work for a small web hoster.
 We have have several shared web servers to manage and host our clients.

 Now if we need to find out which shared web server is responsible for a specific domain name of one of the clients (in this example, "iwelt.de"), you probably do something like this: